opheliagame/archive/src/pages/2021-02-19-pista-site-february/index.md

 To try out this shader and experiment with your own, it is very simple and easy to use an extension in VSCode, there is hardly any setup required and you'll be able to see the output right inside your editor with changes being reflected as you type them.
 I have been using [glsl-canvas](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas) but there are a few others as well.

 For our simple purposes we only need to know how to make circles and make them move using glsl.
-If you haven't already heard of the [Book of Shaders](https://thebookofshaders.com/), leave this simple minded article right now and head over there because I could never be as succint and amazing in explaining the smallest details or big picture ideas about shaders, and the site is just beautiful. :heart: But if you already know a bit about Fragment Shaders, you'll know that we need a `main` function, some necessary directives and uniforms and a function to make a circle to begin with.
+If you haven't already heard of the [Book of Shaders](https://thebookofshaders.com/), leave this simple minded article right now and head over there because I could never be as succint and amazing in explaining the smallest details or big picture ideas about shaders, and the site is just beautiful. 🖤 But if you already know a bit about Fragment Shaders, you'll know that we need a `main` function, some necessary directives and uniforms and a function to make a circle to begin with.

 The circle function takes as its input a vector describing the coordinate space of the canvas, a vector for the center of the circle in this coordinate space and a radius value.
 We're drawing the circle based on the distance between each pixel and the center of the circle.
-So a color value will be calculated for each pixel based on how far it is from the center of the circle.
-Now, I referred the Book of Shaders [shaping](https://thebookofshaders.com/05/) page myself because this part is not always easy to understand and it takes a lot of time and practice to develop the intuition that'll let you write amazing shaping functions in glsl.
+So a color will be calculated for each pixel based on how far it is from the center of the circle.
+I referred the Book of Shaders [shaping](https://thebookofshaders.com/05/) page myself because this part is not always easy to understand and it takes a lot of time and practice to develop the intuition that'll let you write amazing shaping functions in glsl.
 Bless us all, Mr Miyagi!

 ``` c++
 #ifdef GL_ES